Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 #### Userinfo response

-In addition to getting attributes from the ID token, the application can <a :href="$withBase('/guides/authentication/oidc/implement-auth-code/#retrieve-user-details')">invoke the userinfo endpoint</a> and get user attributes along with the [selected subject attribute](#select-the-subject-attribute).
+In addition to getting attributes from the ID token, the application can <a :href="$withBase('/guides/authentication/oidc/implement-auth-code/#retrieve-user-details')">invoke the userinfo endpoint</a> and get user attributes along with the subject attribute.

 _A sample userinfo response is given below:_